 To make my nomad life more difficult, I’m an ecommerce consultant who hasn’t touched ecommerce much since I became a nomad.
 My relevant “digital nomad skills” in 2013 were writing and communication, with a dibble of WordPress and Photoshop knowledge.
 That’s all I started with.

-Every year I invest time into online courses to upgrade my skills, it’s the only way.
+Every year I invest time into online courses to upgrade my skills, it’s the only way to survive a digital nomad lifestyle long-term.
 When you look around Hobo with a Laptop you’re looking at a bunch of skills I learned to do myself after becoming a digital nomad.
 In my past life I used to pay other people on my team to do what I can do now.

 “I’m a visible minority!
 I’m from the developing world!”

 The digital nomad lifestyle is not a socio-economic class.
-The opportunity is there, but the outcome won’t the same for everyone.
+The opportunity is there, but the outcome won’t be the same for everyone.
+You may have passport limitations, no money in your savings account, and no one close by to embrace the journey with you.

-If you’re able to comfortably read this English blog post over an internet connection, odds are in your favor that you could get an entry-level remote job from a reputable company and become a digital nomad, travel the world and get paid.
+If you’re able to comfortably read this English blog post over an internet connection, odds are in your favor that you could:

-At a minimum, nomad beginners with fewer options could make a liveable digital nomad salary off creating Pinterest pins on Fiverr, for instance.
-Just look at my wife Oshin, a Filipina, who made enough on Fiverr that she didn’t depend on anyone but herself financially.
+Nomad beginners with fewer online job options could make a liveable digital nomad salary off creating Pinterest pins on Fiverr, for instance.
+My wife Oshin, a Filipina digital nomad, made enough on Fiverr that she didn’t depend on anyone but herself financially.
+And she doesn’t consider it hell, either –she’s still doing it for our peers when she isn’t financially obligated to.

 If you want it bad enough, you do what you gotta’ do.